🌙

 Systems over headcount.

 Don't hire your way out of a problem you can automate.
-Build a system that works without you watching it.
-The best employee is a workflow that runs at 3 AM while you sleep.
+The best employee is a workflow that runs at 3 AM.

 03

 Every problem you solve should make the next problem easier.
-A one-time fix is fine.
-A system that prevents the problem from recurring is leverage.
-Choose leverage every time.
+A system that prevents recurrence is leverage.

 04

 Buying a domain is not building a business.
-If you can't ship something on it within 30 days, you don't need it.
-I learned this after owning more domains than products.
+If you can't ship on it in 30 days, you don't need it.

 On Thinking